 Numeric entries must be terminated with a units key.
 When a numeric entry is begun, the menu keys show the units key labels.
 The units keys change depending on what the active function is.
-For example, the units keys for frequency span are GHz, MHz, kHz, and Hz, whereas the units for reference level are +dBm, -dBm, mV, $\mu$ V, and $\mu$ A.
+For example, the units keys for frequency span are GHz, MHz, kHz, and Hz, whereas the units for reference level are +dBm, -dBm, mV, $\mu V$ , and $\mu A$ .

-If an entry from the numeric keypad does not coincide with an allowed function value (for example, that of a 12 MHz bandwidth), the analyzer defaults to the nearest allowable value.

-The Step Keys ( $\downarrow \uparrow$ ) increase or decrease the active function value.
+NOTE If an entry from the numeric keypad does not coincide with an allowed function value (for example, that of a 12 MHz bandwidth), the analyzer defaults to the nearest allowable value.
+The Step Keys (\$\sqrt{\bar}\$) increase or decrease the active function value.
 The step size depends upon the current analyzer measurement.
 Each press results in a single step change.
 For those parameters with fixed values (resolution bandwidth), the next value in a sequence is selected each time a step key is pressed.
 Step size is predictable (e.g., 10% of span for center frequency) and can be set for some functions (i.e., center frequency).
 Out-of-range values or out-of-sequence values will not occur using these keys.

-To avoid damage to the analyzer always turn off navor before alwaying a keyboard into

-- 11 VOLUME.
+11 VOLUME .
 The VOLUME knob adjusts the volume of the internal speaker.
-The speaker is turned on and off with the Speaker On Off key in the Det/Demod menu. - EXT KEYBOARD.
+The speaker is turned on and off with the Speaker On Off key in the Det/Demod menu.
+12 EXT KEYBOARD.
 The EXT KEYBOARD connector is a 6-pin mini-DIN connector.
 The keyboard can be used to enter screen titles and filenames.

-NOTE the analyzer.
-13 PROBE POWER provides power for high-impedance ac probes or other accessories. (+15 V, -12.6 V, 150 mA maximum) 14 Return .
+NOTE To avoid damage to the analyzer, always turn off power before plugging a keyboard into the analyzer.
+13 PROBE POWER provides power for high-impedance ac probes or other accessories. (+15 V, -12.6 V, 150 mA maximum) 14 LO OUTPUT provides the proper local oscillator signal for use with external mixers (Option AYZ).
+15 IF INPUT connects to the IF OUTPUT of the external mixer (Option AYZ).
+16 Return .
 The Return key accesses the previously selected menu.
 Continuing to press Return accesses earlier menus.
 Return also terminates entry of alpha numeric functions (e.g., Title).
-15 AMPTD REF OUT provides an amplitude reference signal of 50 MHz at -20 dBm.

-Agilent EMC models E7402A, E7403A, E7404A, and E7405A only.

-- Tab Keys are used to move around in the Limit editor, the Correction editor. - 17 INPUT $50\Omega$ is the signal input for the analyzer.
+17 AMPTD REF OUT provides an amplitude reference signal of 50 MHz at -20 dBm.
+Agilent ESA models E4402B, E4403B, E4404B, E4405B, E4407B, and E4408B only.
+18 Tab Keys are used to move around in the Limit editor, the Correction editor and similar table-driven forms.
+19 INPUT 50 $\Omega$ ( INPUT 75 $\Omega$ for Option 1DP ) is the signal input for the analyzer.